geleanne/Binary-32-FP-Converter/README.md

 # Local Set-up and Usage
 1. Ensure you have Node.js and Git installed on your machine.
-2. Clone the Repository by executing 'git clone https://github.com/geleanne/Binary-32-FP-Converter.git'
+2. Clone the Repository by executing `git clone https://github.com/geleanne/Binary-32-FP-Converter.git`
-3. Open command prompt and navigate to the project folder of the cloned repository using 'cd Binary-32-FP-Converter'
+3. Open command prompt and navigate to the project folder of the cloned repository using `cd Binary-32-FP-Converter`
 4. Use 'npm install' to install the necessary dependencies.
-5. Run the Server using the command 'npm start'.
+5. Run the Server using the command `npm start`.
    The server will start on [http://localhost:3000].
 6. Open this URL in your web browser to use the converter.